abchoudhary13/angular-formly/README.md

 ## Getting Help

-Please don't file an issue unless you feel like you've found a bug or have a feature request.
-Instead, go to [help.angular-formly.com](http://help.angular-formly.com) and follow the instructions.
+Please don't file an issue unless you feel like you have found a bug or have a feature request.
+Instead, go to [help.angular-formly.com](http://help.angular-formly.com) and formly follow the instructions.

 ## Roadmap